aascode/rd.emo.categorical/README.md

     - Run `SmileFeatureExtraction.py` to extract LLD features.
 The features will be saved in "./features/".
 2. Train models
     - Run `LLD-SVM-Train.py` to train the SVM model.
 The models should be saved in "./models/SVM/" and the results should be saved in "./results/SVM/"
-    - Run `LLD-DNN-Train.py` to train the SVM model.
+    - Run `LLD-DNN-Train.py` to train the DNN model.
 The models should be saved in "./models/DNN/" and the results should be saved in "./results/DNN/"
 3. Test models
-    - Run `LLD-SVM-Test.py` to test the SVM model.
+    - Run `LLD-SVM-Test.py` to test the trained SVM model.
 The results should be saved in "./results/SVM/"
-    - Run `LLD-DNN-Test.py` to test the SVM model.
+    - Run `LLD-DNN-Test.py` to test the trained DNN model.
 The results should be saved in "./results/DNN/"

 ### Spectrogram-CNN-CRNN
 CNN and CRNN models with spectrogram as input